menandmice/terraform-provider-menandmice/docs/resources/range.md

 Optional:

 - `ignore_subnet_flag` (Boolean) Exclude IP addresses that are assigned via DHCP
+- `mask` (Number) The minimum size of the address blocks, specified as a subnet mask.
 - `size` (Number) The minimum size of the address blocks, specified as the number of addresses
 - `start_at` (String) Start searching for IP address from
 - `temporary_claim_time` (Number) Time in seconds to temporarily claim IP address, so it isn't claimed by others while the claim is in progess.